PLUS Loan Eligibility Criteria

 Student Dependency Status

-The student must be enrolled at least half-time in an eligible program at a school participating in the Direct Loan Program and meet the general eligibility requirements for federal student aid, Perkins loans, full loans, parent loans, and the direct loan program.
+The student must be enrolled at least half-time in an eligible program at a school participating in the Direct Loan Program and meet the general eligibility requirements for federal student aid, Perkins loans, total loans, parent loans, and the direct loan program.

 Application ProcessThee parent borrower must complete the Free Application for Federal Student Aid (FAFSA) form.
 If approved, the parent borrower can borrow up to the total cost of attendance minus any other financial aid the student receives.